OVERVIEW OF SILVER CORD PROGRAM

 HLV High School Silver Cord Service Program Information

 The Silver Cord program is a distinguished award available to high school students with the purpose of recognizing their out of school volunteer efforts.
 Program participation is voluntary for all HLV High School students.
 Students who complete the required number of volunteer service hours will be recognized at their graduation by wearing a silver cord with their cap and gown and with special mention in the Commencement program.
-Students must have 160 hours of documented volunteer activity (40 each year) by April 30 of the year they are graduating.
+Students must have 160 hours of documented volunteer activity by April 30 of the year they are graduating.
 HOURS FROM EACH YEAR WILL CARRYOVER TO MAKE UP YOUR 160 HOURS, INSTEAD OF 40 EACH YEAR.
 (NOTE THIS CHANGE)

-Silver Cord participation will be monitored by the Silver Cord Program Coordinator, Mrs. sCOVILLE.
+Silver Cord participation will be monitored by the Silver Cord Program Sponsor.
 Students must complete a Silver Cord Registration form to begin documentation of each qualifying volunteer activity.
 Volunteer hours completed without a documentation form are not accepted toward Silver Cord.
-Students must volunteer in at least 3 different category areas with no more than 75% of hours from a single category each year for those hours to count toward Silver Cord.
+Students must volunteer in at least 3 different category areas.

 Silver Cord volunteer hours must be for providing a service or meeting a clear need for the following categories: agency, church, school, park, charity program, community event, non profit fundraiser, or for assisting with non-relative handicapped or elderly needs.
 The service must be "above and beyond" one's usual scope of involvement and should not be part of a required service for any program or as a part of your commitment to an organization as a member of that organization.

 Examples of Acceptable Volunteer Activities: